Kanto-dev/VibrantlyOptimized/README.md

 # Why is this here?
-### This is the source of my mod `Vibrantly Optimized`, this will be referenced in the Mod Showcase.
+### This is the source of my modpack `Vibrantly Optimized`, this will be referenced in the Modpack Showcase.

-# Where is the Mod Available?
+# Where is the Modpack Available?
-### The Mod is Avaiable on [Modrinth](https://modrinth.com/modpack/vibrantly-optimized).
+### The Modpack is Avaiable on [Modrinth](https://modrinth.com/modpack/vibrantly-optimized).